- What does a joint degree mean?

 MATA is a joint degree programme benefiting from an integrated curriculum and leading to a single, joint diploma awarded by both institutions.
 It allows students to spend time studying at both The Fletcher School and the College of Europe (Bruges, Belgium or Natolin, Poland), as well as to complete a high-level internship.
 Graduates become alumni of both schools

-Graduates of this joint academic programme will receive a Master of Arts in Transatlantic Affairs (a jointly awarded, 120-ECTS College of Europe-Fletcher School of Law and Diplomacy degree).
+Graduates of this joint academic programme will receive a Master of Arts in Transatlantic Affairs (a jointly awarded, 120-ECTS College of Europe-Fletcher School degree).

 The MATA requires four semesters or two academic years.
 The fall semester begins in late August (Fletcher)/September (College of Europe) and runs through December.
 The spring semester begins in January and finishes in late May (Fletcher)/June (College of Europe).